OpenMW/openmw/docs/source/reference/modding/texture-modding/convert-bump-mapped-mods.rst

 #.
 Start by downloading Apel's `Various Things - Sacks`_ from Nexus.
 #.
 Once downloaded, install it the way you'd normally install your mods (**Pro tip**: Install using OpenMW's `Multiple data folders`_ function!).
 #.
 Now, if you ran the mod right away, your sacks may look... wetter than expected.
 This is because the mod assumes you have the MCP feature which makes the sacks less shiny enabled.
-Which you can't have enabled.
+You can have its equivalent enabled to make the sacks look like in Morrowind with MCP, or you may proceed on the tutorial.
 #.
 We need to fix this by removing some tags in the model files.
 You need to download NifSkope_ for this, which, again, only have binaries available for Windows.
 #.
 Go the place where you installed the mod and go to ``./Meshes/o/`` to find the model files.
     - If you installed the mod like I suggested, finding the files will be easy as a pie, but if you installed it by dropping everything into your main Morrowind Data Files folder, then you'll have to scroll a lot to find them.
 Check the mod's zip file for the file names of the models if this is the case.
 The same thing applies to when fixing the textures.